-1. bcrypt, if installed.
-4. stdlib's crypt.crypt(), if the host OS supports BCrypt
+- 1. bcrypt, if installed.

-Unexpected indentation.
+- 2. py-bcrypt, if installed (DEPRECATED)

-(primarily BSD-derived systems).
+- 3. bcryptor, if installed (DEPRECATED).

-Block quote ends without a blank line; unexpected unindent.
+- 4. stdlib's crypt (), if the host OS supports BCrypt (primarily BSD-derived systems).

-5. A pure-python implementation of BCrypt, built into Passlib.
+- 5. A pure-python implementation of BCrypt, built into Passlib.

 If no backends are available, hash() and verify() will throw MissingBackendError when they are invoked.
 You can check which backend is in use by calling bcrypt.get\backend().